 In a severe drought you may be restricted from using your cooling misters.
-In a moderate drought, you should consider following these water saving tips developed by the Southern Nevada Water Authority:
+In a moderate drought, you should consider following these water saving tips:

 - Consider opportunities to conduct your activities indoors where air conditioning is already in use.